-Our Top Pick for 2018: Stanley Fatmax SL10LEDS 10W Lithium Ion LED Rechargeable Spotlight
+Our Top Pick for 2019: Stanley Fatmax SL10LEDS 10W Lithium Ion LED Rechargeable Spotlight

 The first evidence of man-made lighting has been traced back as far as 70,000 years ago.
-From the time that humans depended entirely the sun, to the crude animal fat-fueled stone vessels used for lighting by the Romans, to crude 18th century lamps, to our instant light switches today, the technology to harness light has evolved dramatically.
+From the time that humans depended entirely on the sun to the crude animal fat-fueled stone vessels used for lighting by the Romans, to crude 18th century lamps, to our instant light switches today, the technology to harness light has evolved dramatically.
 The first US patent for a handheld flashlight was issued in 1903, and today, the average consumer has access to high-powered handheld spotlights that completely outshine their 20th century predecessors by a thousandfold.
 Instead of animal fat and improvised wicks, we now have the power of circuity, filaments, and light-emitting diodes (LED).

-|STANLEY FATMAX SL10LEDS Rechargeable 2,200 Lumen LED Lithium Ion Spotlight||2,731 Reviews||from $17.88||Buy on Amazon|
+|STANLEY FATMAX SL10LEDS Rechargeable 2200 Lumen Lithium Ion Ultra Bright LED Spotlight Flashlight...||3,200 Reviews||$44.99||Buy on Amazon|

-|Cyclops C18MIL Thor X Colossus 18 Million Candle Power Rechargable Halogen Spotlight||307 Reviews||$61.06||Buy on Amazon|
+|Cyclops C18MIL Thor X Colossus 18 Million Candle Power Rechargable Halogen Spotlight||324 Reviews||$59.69||Buy on Amazon|

-|BLACK+DECKER SL3WAKB Compact 300 Lumen LED Alkaline Spotlight||161 Reviews||$19.04||Buy on Amazon|
+|BLACK+DECKER SL3WAKB Compact 300 Lumen LED Spotlight Flashlight, Alkaline Battery Powered||163 Reviews||$22.26||Buy on Amazon|

 #1.
-Stanley Fatmax SL10LEDS 10W Lithium Ion LED Rechargeable Spotlight
+Stanley Fatmax SL10LEDS 10W Lithium-Ion LED Rechargeable Spotlight

 View it on Amazon: $56.29*

 *Price typically updated every 24 hours.
-Current price may be different.
+Current price may be different.'s

 The stand does not swivel, but the light itself can simply be moved towards any area that the user wants to.
-The spotlights beam is manually activated with a trigger, but it also features a trigger lock that allows users to let go of it with the light remaining active.
+The spot lights beam is manually activated with a trigger, but it also features a trigger lock that allows users to let go of it with the light remaining active.

-Owners have testified that the SL10LEDS spotlight produces a beam of light that is narrow and yet still provides a wide area of coverage.
+Owners have testified that the SL10LEDS produces a beam of light that is narrow and yet still provides a wide area of coverage.
 Certain customers prefer to use the low beam over the high beam, due to the fact that is saves energy without sacrificing too much visibility.
 One owner estimated the field of view for both the high beams and low beams to be approximately 50 yards by 25 yards wide, with the high beam being about twice as bright as the low beam.

 The owner decided to purchase the SL10LEDS light about seven hours before sunset.
 The initial charge time was about 6 hours long, but the owner found that it was very much worth the wait regardless.
 The owner reported that the light was bright enough to illuminate trees as far away as 850 feet away, though they preferred to use the dim light setting for viewing objects up close.